 DMi Partners Celebrates Multiple Wins in the 2024 Davey Awards

-Award-Winning Campaigns with BeastMode, Avalon Flooring, and Smithfield Highlight DMi’s Excellence in Creative and Digital Strategy Across Lifestyle, Small Business, and Email Marketing
+Award-Winning Campaigns with BeastMode and Avalon Flooring Highlight DMi’s Excellence in Creative and Digital Strategy Across Lifestyle and Small Business

-Additional honors were awarded for the agency’s collaboration with Avalon Flooring and Smithfield, earning Silver awards in multiple categories:
+Additional honors were awarded for the agency’s collaboration with Avalon Flooring, earning Silver awards in multiple categories:

-- Silver in General Email Marketing for Smithfield’s elevated email engagement strategy

 “We’re honored to receive this recognition from the Davey Awards,” said Patrick McKenna, CEO of DMi Partners.
 “These awards reflect our team’s dedication to creativity, design, and delivering exceptional user experiences throughout the customer journey.
-Partnering with brands like BeastMode, Avalon Flooring, and Smithfield allows us to continually push digital engagement boundaries and drive impactful results.
+Partnering with brands like BeastMode and Avalon Flooring allows us to continually push digital engagement boundaries and drive impactful results.
 This recognition underscores our commitment to bringing innovative, results-driven strategies to our clients across channels.”

 The Davey Awards, presented by the Academy of Interactive and Visual Arts (AIVA), celebrates outstanding work from boutique agencies, in-house teams, and solo creators across categories like Websites, Design & Print, Advertising & Marketing, and more.
 The awards are judged by an esteemed panel of industry leaders from top brands including Spotify, Disney, and Microsoft.